 My dad treated me like a Princess and that was priceless.
 I was happy despite the anxiety that filled my body when I'd walk down the hallways, wondering who the next rude comment was going to come from.

 The one area where I knew I was indeed spoiled was my wardrobe and the fancy phone dad had purchased from the phone company so I could have the ''best'' to talk to my girlfriends on.
 Dad eventually stopped answering it as he said he knew it would be for me, anyways. *chuckles*

-I always had a extravagant eye for fashion and I was sooo blessed that dad indulged my fashion tastes.
+I always had an eye for fashion and I was so blessed that Dad indulged my fashion tastes.

 I'd eyeball a pair of plus size jeans at WhiteOaks Mall in London, I'd wander to find Dad who was sitting with his cup of coffee on a bench and before I knew it, we were walking back to the store where I'd spotted the denim eye candy and he was purchasing them for me.